 Day 3 – Ifergane (Taroudannt)

 In the morning we will walk around in the green oasis and the villages around it.
 The children can -optionally- take a ride on a mule.

 In the afternoon we will drive to Taroudannt, also known as ‘little Marrakech’.
 Taroudannt is a very authentic village with a big square and souks to explore.
-It’s like taking a few steps back in time; and entering the fairytale of 1001-nights.
-You get eyes and ears when we enter the souks with carftsmen, fresh herbes, flour that is being grined and the butcher.
+It’s like taking a few steps back in time and entering the fairytale of 1001-nights.
+You get eyes and ears when we enter the souks with craftsmen, fresh herbs, flour that is being ground and the butcher.
 We will visit the tanneries to show you how leather is produced from animal skins.